ericdke/apero-docs/FAQ.md

     - for posts:

         p = profile
         r = reply
         o = open image (if any)
         SHIFT + o = repost
         s = search user's posts
         SHIFT + s = star (bookmark) post t = thread (if any)
         SHIFT + t = translate
         e = edit (if applicable)
         SHIFT + d = delete (if applicable) h = hide
         c = copy content
         a = view the post's actions (if any) b = show/hide content of blacklisted post (if applicable)

     - for messages:

         p = profile
         r = reply
         o = open image (if any)
         s = search messages in channel
         t = thread (if any)
         SHIFT + t = translate
         SHIFT + d = delete (if applicable) h = hide
         c = copy content
         b = show/hide content of blacklisted message (if applicable)

 ### Hide NSFW posts

-When this option is on, posts tagged with "#NSFW" or programmatically marked as NSFW will not be visible in the timeline.
+When this option is on, posts tagged with "#NSFW" or programmatically marked as NSFW will be masked in the timeline.

+You can right-click to remporarily show the content and right-click again to mask the content.

 ### Automatically save draft

-When this option is on, canceling a new post, message, or a reply to a post or message you're writing persistently saves its content.
-This content is then automatically loaded back when you make the same action again.
-However, a different action clears the previous saved draft.
-Example: make new post, cancel, make new post and the draft is loaded back.
-But make new post, cancel, make new reply, cancel, make new post and the draft is *not* loaded.
+When this option is on, canceling a new post, message, or a reply you're writing persistently saves its content.

+This content is then automatically loaded back when you make a new post/reply/message again, and deleted once the post/reply/message has been sent.

 ### Clear saved drafts